-That would be our old pal Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw, livin' large!
-The pioneer spirit of Kansas lives large with this gigantic 30-foot statue of the formidable farmer.
+That's our old pal Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw, livin' large!
+The pioneer spirit of Kansas lives large with this gigantic 25-foot statue of the formidable farmer.
 The Johnny Kaw legend was created by Kansas State University horticulture professor George Filinger for the 1955 city centennial; with the statue erected in the park a decade later.
 Johnny rocks, and we'll rock Johnny with a May 10, 2018, birthday celebration in City Park!
 Johnny Kaw Day in Manhattan!

-There are so many, but we'll steer you to five, and people on campus can take over from there:
+There are so many, but we'll steer you to five, and the amazing K-Staters on campus can take over from there:

 1) Beach Museum of Art, SE part of campus (14th & Anderson)

 2) Hale Library and the glorious aesthetics of the main campus library

-3) K-State Student Union, 60-year-old student space in the final stages of renovation
+3) K-State Student Union, recently renovated student space looks practically new

 4) The Gardens, horticulture display garden building to a 19-acre garden shrine

-5) Call Hall, what's a visit to K-State without grabbing some ice cream?
-Located between Dole and Weber halls toward the campus' north end.
+5) Call Hall; what's a visit to K-State without grabbing some ice cream?
+Find it between Dole and Weber halls toward the campus' north end.

 There are quite a few of them.
 We'll get you started with these: